 Since 2016, Hyundai Motor Company has participated in the Nürburgring

 24-Hour race (officially known as the ADAC Zurich 24-Hour Race) held in Germany.
-In the last race, on May 27-28, the i30 N competed to finish the race for the second consecutive year.
+In this year, on May 12~13, the i30 N TCR will take on the endurance race for the third consecutive year.

-Engineers from Hyundai's Namyang R&D Center participated in the race as drivers, to gain real-world experience directly contributing to the technological development of N, resulting in cars made by engineers with real driving knowhow.
-Additionally, the race served as a final test bed to verify the i30 N's driving performance and durability before the start of mass production.
+Engineer from Hyundai's Namyang R&D Center participated in the race as driver for the second consecutive year, to gain real-world experience directly contributing to the technological development of N, resulting in cars made by engineers with real driving knowhow.
+Additionally, the race served as a test bed to verify the driving performance and durability before the start of mass production.

 Used safety and racing equipment based on the i30 N

 Participated at the Nürburgring on 22~23th Apr. and final adjusted